bbbkada/EDMC-PlanetPOI/README.md

 ![System View](images/EDMC_system.png)

 ### Body View
 On a planetary surface, see all POIs for current body.
-Use right-click to show/hide directions overlay (and or GUI) visibility:
+Use right-click to show/hide directions overlay (and or GUI) visibility, Added optional guidance direct into EDMC if you don't want in-game overlay:

 ![Body View](images/EDMC_gui.png)